 When was the last time you thought about, well, you?
 Maybe you think cramming your days with activities makes you successful, but neglecting your own mental and physical health can be counterproductive.
-Having said that, here are some suggestions on how you can put yourself first.
+Having said that, here are some tips for self-care and putting yourself first.

 Are clothes from high school that you never wear taking up room in your closet?
 Do you have random knickknacks sprawled across your desk?
 A cluttered space can lead to a cluttered mind and a decrease in your productivity.
 Decluttering can seem intimidating, but the process gets easier when you know where to start.
 On the TV show Enough Already!, they suggest beginning by emptying the room so you can envision what you want the space to look like.
 Then comes piles, piles and more piles.
 Sort items by things you will keep, things you will donate and things you will kick to the curb.
 Purging the old is therapeutic, and you will feel even better knowing someone else will get use out of things you no longer need.